 And if you find yourself constantly hungry, craving sweets and carbs, not able to stop and still feeling hungry – your hormones are the reason why.

-And real quick, if you want to join me for my free Alkaline Effortless Weight Loss training where I will show you how to get these hormones quickly balanced again – it’s on Sunday 29th September – register by clicking this picture of me making a juice 🙂
+And real quick, if you want to join me for my free Alkaline Effortless Weight Loss training on Sunday 6th October – register by clicking this picture of me making a juice 🙂

 The Hormones That Control Your Body Fat & How to Balance Them

 If you want or need to lose body fat there are five critical hormones you need to be very aware of:

 Generally speaking, for most people 90% of the weight loss battle is due to hormones.
 Not calories.
 Hormones.